 - Prepare the cheese mixture in a separate bowl by combining the ricotta, 1 C Italian cheese mixture, and Italian seasoning.
 Mix to combine.

-- To layer the lasagna, spread about 1 cup of the sauce in the bottom of your pan and top with a layer of the lasagna noodles.
+- To layer the lasagna by spreading 1 cup of sauce in the bottom of a 9×13-inch baking dish and top with a layer of the lasagna noodles.
 Top the noodles with more sauce and half of the cheese mixture.
 Add another layer of noodles and sauce and the remaining cheese mixture, reserving about 3/4 cup.
 Continue layering noodles and sauce on top until you have used all the noodles and sauce, making sure you save some sauce for the top layer.
-On the last layer, mix the remaining sauce and cheese mixture and cover the top layer of noodles making sure no raw noodles are exposed.
+Cover the top layer of noodles with sauce making sure no raw noodles are exposed.

-- Top with remaining cup of Italian cheese mixture.
+- Top with the remaining Italian cheese mixture.

-- Cover the pan with foil and bake until heated through 45 minutes to 1 hour.
+- Spray a piece of foil big enough to cover your baking dish with cooking spray.
+Cover the pan with the prepared foil and bake until heated through 45 minutes to 1 hour.

-- After the initial cooking time, remove the foil, top with the burrata and cook 10-15 minutes more until the cheese is melted on top.
-When the lasagna has finished, allow it to cool for 15 minutes before cutting.
+- After the initial cooking time, remove the foil, and cook 10-15 minutes until the cheese is melted and browned on top.
+If the top doesn't get completely brown, turn the broiler on and let it brown the top of the lasagna.
+Just be sure to keep an eye on it, it can burn quickly.
+When you remove the lasagna from the oven, top it with the Burrata and allow it to cool for 15 minutes before cutting.
 Serve with a topping of my Roasted Garlic Pumpkin Seeds and enjoy!